-Hives Must be Regularly Inspected for Pests and Diseases
+3. Hives Must be Regularly Inspected for Pests and Diseases

-All beekeepers must regularly look for pests and diseases in their hives and do so in a manner that will maximise the likelihood that they will detect any present.
+Good biosecurity is a shared responsibility between all beekeepers and all beekeepers have an obligation to take steps to minimise the risk of pest and disease spread both within their own apiaries and to other beekeepers’ apiaries.
+As part of this obligation, all beekeepers must regularly look for pests and diseases in their hives and do so in a manner that will likely detect any present that may weaken the hive or could spread to another hive.
 The Code does not go into detail on how the inspections are made because there are a number of equally good methods.
-It is the responsibility of individual beekeepers to ensure that their inspection technique is adequate and it must include at least one simple technique to examine for exotic pests.
-Methods for these techniques can be downloaded from:
+It is the responsibility of individual beekeepers to ensure that their inspection techniques are adequate to detect visual evidence of pests or diseases.

-The Code requires beekeepers to inspect their hives at least twice per year and keep accurate, auditable records of their finding.
+The Code requires beekeepers to inspect their hives at least twice per year and keep accurate records of their finding.
 This is the minimum requirement for good bee husbandry and beekeepers are encouraged to inspect more frequently.
-Detection or suspicion of any notifiable disease or bee pest must be reported to the relevant state or territory authority (see Section B.1).
+Detection or suspicion of any notifiable pest or disease must be reported to the relevant state or territory authority as soon as possible (see Part B 2.1).

-Note this Section applies to all beekeepers, large and small.
+A further requirement is that at least one hive in every apiary is examined at least twice per year for evidence of exotic mites and, on mainland Australia, Braula fly.
+Early detection of exotic pests is essential if Australia is to have any chance at eradicating an incursion and this requirement for all beekeepers to actively look for these pests will greatly enhance the national surveillance system.

 REQUIREMENT